 Can you make a living selling covered calls?

-Living strictly off of income derived from covered calls is theoretically possible, but you’d need a big portfolio (against which to sell those options) to make it work.
-There are a lot of things to consider, too, like the fact that a lot of the income your covered calls do generate is going to be taxed as capital gains, and that the market isn’t always going to be in a favorable environment for selling covered calls.
+Living strictly off income from covered calls may be theoretically possible, but it would likely require a large portfolio to make it work.
+There are other factors to consider, too, like potential capital gains taxes and the fact that the market won’t always be in a favorable environment for the strategy to work.

 Photo credit: iStock/millann